Charity of Sir Richard Whittington

 The charity considers four key factors:

-1. Eligibility: Organization meets programme requirements
+1. Eligibility: Organisation meets programme requirements

 3. Proposal Strength: Clear impact and alignment with priorities